 remove the meters requiring replacement and install the replacement meters in accordance with clauses 4.2 and 4.1 (as if the User had requested the installation of the replacement meter) respectively.

-Decommissioning of distribution delivery points

-If a Network Operator decommissions a delivery point in its network, the Network Operator must use its reasonable endeavours to notify both the FRO for that delivery point, and AEMO, of the date of the decommissioning by 5.00 pm on the 5th business day after the day on which the delivery point is decommissioned.

-Deregistration of distribution Delivery Points
+Deregistration of Delivery Points

 If a Network Operator deregisters a delivery point in its network, the Network Operator must use its reasonable endeavours to notify both the FRO for that delivery point, and AEMO, of the date of the deregistration by 5.00 pm on the next business day after the day on which the delivery point is deregistered.